kkaur136/Group-7_hackathon-5/PROJECT_DOCUMENTATION.md

 ### Name 3:

--   was responsible for working on script.jss
+-   was responsible for working on script.js